 When such a reversible process is asymmetrically modulated, it must be represented by two different processes in a Process Description.
-Figure 2.30 on the next page illustrates the use of two process nodes to represent the reversible activation of a G-protein coupled receptor.
+Figure 2.30 illustrates the use of two process nodes to represent the reversible activation of a G-protein coupled receptor.
 In the absence of any effector, an equilibrium exists between the inactive and active forms.
 The agonist stabilises the active form, while the inverse agonist stabilises the inactive form.